robert-strandh/Futhark/README.md

 `ansi-test-sbcl` can be used.

-All provided operators are tested in the test suite, with the exception of `string`, because it would require shadowing the name of the system class and the ansi-test suite will not work then.
+All provided operators are tested in the test suite, with the exception of the function `string`, because it would require shadowing the name of the system class and the ansi-test suite will not work then.